 TBD | ONLINE FORMAT

 $745/person – BEST DEAL DISCOUNT

 $845/person – REGULAR FEE

 Things You Need To Know

-- The FE will be a computer-based exam that is administered year-round in testing windows at NCEES-approved Pearson VUE test centers.
+- Beginning in 2014, the FE will be a computer-based exam that is administered year-round in testing windows at NCEES-approved Pearson VUE test centers.

 - To register for an FE exam, log in to your MyNCEES account at https://account.ncees.org/login, select the REGISTER button, and follow the onscreen instructions.
 We suggest for those taking our Spring FE Exam Review course, registering for an exam in the April-May testing window would be preferable, with the October-November testing window suggested for those taking the Fall FE Review.
 Also, selecting a test date at least a week following your last review session is recommended.